Single-particle entanglement dynamics in complex systems: Introduction

+A multivariable integration of the ensemble density of the Hamiltonian is in general technically complicated.
+In addition, the interactions among various subunits of a many body system are in general sensitive to a host of system conditions, both static as well dynamic type.
+A variation of these conditions can lead to changes in the mutual interactions among subunits and thereby the ensemble density.
+This in turn is expected to manifest in the behaviour of a typical many body state and thereby entanglement measures, This leads to serious technical issues: even if the integration is achieved by some approximations, these are often specific to system parameters and may not be applicable once the parameters are changed.
+The integration route is therefore not often a viable option and motivates a search for alternative tools which take into account arbitrary variation of the system parameters.

-As expected, the randomness underlying the matrix elements also manifests in the eigenstates of the Hamiltonian and the distribution of the latter can be derived, in principle, from the JPDF of the former by a transformation of variables from matrix space to eigenvalue-eigenstate space.
-The information in turn leads to the statistical behavior of the entanglement measures.
-An integration of the ensemble density of the Hamiltonian , i.e, the JPDF of the matrix elements is in general technically complicated, thus motivating a search for alternative routes, e.g., a differential route.
-As discussed in \cite{pswf}, an evolution equation for the JPDF of the components of an arbitrary eigenstate (referred as state JPDF hereafter for brevity) for a many-body system represented by multiparametric Gaussian ensembles can be derived from the ensemble density.
-An additional benefit of the differential route is a common mathematical formulation, later referred as the complexity parameter formulation, of the state JPDF for a wide range of many-body systems where the system information is contained in a single parameter, i.e., the complexity parameter.
-We apply the complexity parameter formulation in the present work and derive the evolution equation for the entanglement measures and their solutions.
+The search for alternative tools to determine entanglement statistics motivated the complexity parameter formulation for the physical Hamiltonians represented by the multiparametric Gaussian ensembles \cite{psco, psalt, pseig}.
+As discussed in \cite{pseig}, the joint probability distribution function (JPDF) of the components of an arbitrary eigenstate (referred as state JPDF hereafter for brevity) for Hermitian operators represented by a multiparametric Gaussian ensembles undergoes a multiparametric evolution as the ensemble parameters vary.
+For a specific variation of the latter, the evolution describes a diffusion in state space and can exactly be derived from the ensemble density.
+The diffusion equation has an additional benefit: it provides a common mathematical formulation, referred as the complexity parameter formulation, of the state JPDF for a wide range of many body systems where the system information is contained in a single parameter, i.e., the complexity parameter.
+We apply the above formulation in the present work and derive thereby the evolution equation for the single-particle entanglement measures and their solutions.